Halloween can be safe and fun for everyone. Explore the resources below to learn:

 Want to dress up your pet?
 Ensure he or she doesn’t suffer from restricted movement, hearing, eyesight, or breathing in the costume, and supervise your pet at all times so if something goes wrong, you can address it immediately.
 Above all, be sure your pet is happy to wear the costume—and not annoyed or scared by it.

 All trick-or-treaters should stay away from homes if the lights are out.
-While they might be of the house, they might also be under self-isolation or choosing not to participate this year.
 Ensure kids respect these choices.

 Kids should also be aware not to enter a stranger’s house.
 Remind them to go up one side of the street and down the other—no criss-crossing from one side to the other.
 Stick to sidewalks when available.